eReuse/WorkbenchMobile-Android-Java/README.rst

 ### Installation

-1. Download the last APK available in the project section of this repository.
+1. Download the last APK available in the release section of this repository.
 2. Execute the APK from your smartphone device and install it.